camillobruni/pi/README.md

 -----
 All the course material is available on [github](http://github.com/dh83/pi).

-1. Make sure you have access to a decent unix machine (OS X is partially ok) with a decent terminal ([iTerm](http://iterm.sourceforge.net/) under OS X is the only *decent* solution there).
+- Make sure you have access to a decent unix machine (OS X is partially ok) with a decent terminal ([iTerm](http://iterm.sourceforge.net/) under OS X is the only *decent* solution there).
 If you are under Windows either thing about installing a [Linux distribution](http://ubuntu.com) as a second system on your PC or use a [virtualization solution](http://virtualbox.org) to run a linux in parallel with your current system.

-2. Load the course material from github using [git](http://git-scm.com/).
+- Load the course material from github using [git](http://git-scm.com/).

         git clone git://github.com/dh83/pi.git
   If this should fail you have to blame most probably the university's proxy.
   In order to make this work properly you have to manually set the proxy in the current shell:

         export http_proxy=http://proxy.unibe.ch:80/

-3. This will create a folder name `pi`, type the following into your current shell to change (`cd`) into the freshly loaded folder (`pi.git`) and list its contents with the command `ls`:
+- This will create a folder name `pi`, type the following into your current shell to change (`cd`) into the freshly loaded folder (`pi.git`) and list its contents with the command `ls`:

         ls
         cd pi.git
         ls

-4. Now start by reading the first file in this directory.
+- Now start by reading the first file in this directory.
 In order to read a text file we use the command `less`.
-And note that you do not have to type the full name of the file (here '00\ terminal\ introduction.txt'), it is simply enough to type '00' and the the tab key.
+And note that you do not have to type the full name of the file (here 'FAQ.txt'), it is simply enough to type 'F' and the the tab key.
 You will get a list or a single file/folder name whose name starts with the letters you typed
   previously:

+        less FAQ.txt

+- You can start by learning about `vim` a potent command line text editor.
+You will use `vim` constantly during this course for editing or reading text files.
+To start change into the vim director, remember to use
+  tab-completion:

+        cd 01_vim_introduction
-        less 00_terminal_introduction.txt
+        less README.md

-5. Follow the instructions given in the file, if something is unclear use the manpages (for instance `man less` to get help about the `less` command), use the internet or ask the mentors.
+- If something is unclear use the manpages (for instance `man less` to get help about the `less` command), use the internet or ask the mentors.

 Copyrights
 ----------